14 Sights in Clermont-Ferrand, France (with Map and Images)

 Show sight on map

-The equestrian statue of Vercingetorix is a bronze equestrian statue installed in 1903 in Clermont-Ferrand, on the Place de Jaude, sculpted by Auguste Bartholdi, and representing Vercingetorix, chief of the Arvernes and winner of the siege of Gergovie which took place nearby.
+The Equestrian Statue of Vercingetorix is a bronze equestrian statue installed in 1903 in Clermont-Ferrand, on the Place de Jaude, sculpted by Auguste Bartholdi, and representing Vercingetorix, leader of the Arverni and victor of the siege of Gergovia which took place nearby.

 Wikipedia: Statue équestre de Vercingétorix (FR)